vrischmann/logfmt/README.md

 The goal of logfmt is also to provide a couple of tools to easily parse and integrate log data into a Unix shell pipeline.

-No tools are currently developed, but the following is what I will do first.

 Note this is not a definitive list, it's likely higher-level tools will be added later.

 ### lgrep